-The proposed development is consistent with the objectives for residential development in that the proposed development for a new dwelling house will continue to maintain the existing residential character of the immediate locality; is compatible with the building height plane of the locality; and will accommodate an increased population growth through additional housing (bedrooms) without compromising the amenity of the neighbouring properties.
-The development is deemed to be consistent with the desired future character of the area, will not compromise the amenity of the surrounding properties or the aesthetic qualities of the Seaforth area.
+The proposed development is consistent with the objectives for residential development.
+The development is deemed to be consistent with the desired future character of the area, will not compromise the amenity of the surrounding properties or the aesthetic qualities of the locality or the Fairlight precinct.